 One thing you can’t transfer over from your in bounds set up to your ski tour setup is the bindings.
 Since you’ll be climbing to access the descent with only the power of your legs, you have to have bindings that allow you to walk uphill.
 There are several different styles to choose from, which all operate a bit differently, but the main functionality of all the bindings allow your heel to raise up and down while your toe stays connected to the front of the bindings.

 Generally speaking, most people getting into ski touring will go with a hybrid binding like the Marker F12.
 This gives you a safe and stable binding to still ski in resort, but the functionality to also head into the backcountry.
 Another hybrid is the Atomic Shift, which is lighter, and comes in at a higher price point.
 If you know you want to make the commitment and have a touring specific setup, tech bindings (or commonly called “pin”) are the lightest weight and easiest binding to move in.
-This will allow you to scale the mountain with less effort and faster, it makes the downhill better!
+This will allow you to scale the mountain faster with less effort and not to mention, it makes the downhill better!
 We highly recommend talking with one of our experts at the store to help you decide what type of binding suits your style the best.

 4. Touring Boots